ga4gh/va-spec/docs/source/introduction.rst

 The VA-Spec modeling framework is comprised of the following components:

-#. `A Foundational 'GKS Core Information Model' <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
-This model, which is based on the SEPIO Core-IM, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which standard models for specific types of statements about molecular variation are built.
+#. `A Foundational 'GKS Core Information Model' <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_ (Core-IM): A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
+This model, which is based on the SEPIO Core-IM, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which standard 'profiles' for specific types of statements about molecular variation are built.

-#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Statement or Study Result classes in the Core Information Model, to support specific types of knolwedge about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) profile.
+#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Statement or Study Result classes in the Core-IM, each supporting a specific types of knowledge about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) profile.
 These models are provided in machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.

-#. `A Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A formal method and tooling support to guide internal and external developers in executing the profiling process.
-This approach allows community adopters to  build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.
+#. `A Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A set of defined processes, conventions, and tooling support to guide VA and community developers in executing the profiling process.
+This approach allows adopters to  build profiles for new statement types, or extend existing profiles - supporting an implementation-driven approach to VA standards development.

 #. `A Python Reference Implementation <https://va-ga4gh.readthedocs.io/en/latest/reference-implementation.html>`_:  Code libraries that demonstrate the creation, validation, and exchange of compliant data using GA4GH Profiles.
 These resources provide a working example of code that can be adopted and/or extended by adopters. ``COMING SOON``

-This framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the expertise of diverse adopters, and delivers schema that have proven out in working applications.
+This modeling framework has allowed for implementation-driven development that reduces bottlenecks imposed by centralized approaches, leverages the expertise of diverse adopters, and delivers schema that have proven out in working applications.

 VA Standard Development and Dependencies
 ########################################
-While development of `VA Standard Profiles <https://va-ga4gh.readthedocs.io/en/stable/standard-profiles/index.html>`_ is grounded in foundational SEPIO and GKS Core IM standards, it is ultimately driven by bottom-up implementation requirements.
-Accordingly, development tasks unfold across a stack of interdependent models and specifications.
-It is important to understand this hierarchy of models and their dependencies before beginning to use or contribute to the VA-Spec.
+While development of `VA Standard Profiles <https://va-ga4gh.readthedocs.io/en/stable/standard-profiles/index.html>`_ is grounded in foundational SEPIO and GKS core models, it is ultimately driven by bottom-up implementation requirements.
+Accordingly, development tasks unfold across a stack of interdependent models and specifications, as descrived below.

 .. _va-model-layers: